 Jenn Stoner started her advertising career pretty much in your shoes.
 Her first steps were to get a book together, which she did at The Creative Circus in Atlanta.
 From there, this small-town Ohio girl has seen the world, working in creative agencies around the globe including Goodby, Silverstein & Partners in S.F., David & Goliath in L.A., TBWA/Chiat LA, Wieden+Kennedy in Portland, and DDB Berlin.
 Her brand experience includes more clients than she can count, but most notably she’s worked on behalf of Nike Women, Reebok global, Visa global, Cazadores Tequila, Mars Foods and Wonderful Pistachios.
 While well versed in traditional advertising, Jenn is passionate about working with brands' digital, social and mobile platforms to help further their consumer relationships.
 She is currently consulting at Starbucks Global Digital, as well as several ad agencies.
 She also has several other full-time jobs where she works (and plays) as a wife, mom, scuba diver, tennis player, entrepreneur, and Ohio State Buckeye fan (sorry, Ducks fans).

-Lucas Svaren is a designer and art director living and working in Seattle, WA since 2012.
+Lucas Svaren is a graphic designer at Hey, Advertising in Seattle.
 He has a background in graphic design, illustration, and photography, and enjoys the vast capabilities of Photoshop both for work and fun.
 Lucas’ work ranges from magazine ads, packaging and mobile apps to billboards and building wraps.
 Before making his way to Seattle, Lucas worked at Crispin Porter + Bogusky in Boulder, and Venables Bell & Partners in San Francisco.
 His impressive list of clients includes Pepsi, Audi, Zynga & Adidas.
 He studied design at Miami Ad School and WSU and now brings his chops to SVC.

 After three years as a design director at Hornall Anderson Design Works, Nick Thiel is now part of Starbucks Global Creative.
 He has more than a decade of experience working on the whole nine yards: websites, mobile apps, social media, and the strategy-setting that drives every successful project.